ErdemAslans/AI-Powered-Live-Support-with-RAG-Django-Scalable-Intelligent-Assistance/README.md

 The **Menu** module is where the restaurant’s food and beverages are listed and managed.
 Key features include:

-- **Category Management**: Organizes food and beverages into categories, such as “Main Courses,” “Desserts,” and “Drinks.”
+- **Category Management**: Organizes food and beverages into categories, such as “Main Courses,” “Desserts,” and “Drinks."
 - **Food Items**: Each food item includes:
   - **Title**: The name of the dish.
   - **Cover Image**: An image representing the dish.